Asbestos and Plumbers

 - Union Carbide

-Studies on Plumbers and Asbestos
+Studies on Plumbers, Asbestos, and Mesothelioma Risk

-According to a 2007 study published by the National Institutes of Health (NIH) and The Annals of Occupational Hygiene (AOH), plumbers run a high risk of asbestos exposure while working, and even after working, as asbestos fibers tend to stick to the hair, skin, and clothing.
+According to a 2007 study published by the National Institutes of Health (NIH) and The Annals of Occupational Hygiene (AOH), plumbers run a high risk of asbestos exposure while working and even after working, as asbestos fibers tend to stick to the hair, skin, and clothing.

 The study indicates that maintenance workers, including plumbers, are exposed to amphibole asbestos more often than other types of asbestos.